sew-k/cheap-flight-search/README.md

 9. ~~**SuggestionsView**: If only one flight available (without flight back for example) - this result shouldn't be taken into account.~~ - FIXED (deleted, logic moved to ItineraryView)
 10. If a direct flight is unavailable, the search engine provides a route to an intermediate stop.
 This only happens during the initial search for this route.
 When refreshing, the entire route with transfers is searched.
 11. ~~When using 'quick search', and other input data using there is an issue of changing all 'trip plan data' related with printed itineraries.~~ - FIXED
-12. ~~In RouesView, when adding the same route, it appears instead of overwrite previous one.~~ - FIXED
+12. ~~In RouesView, when adding the same route, it appears instead of overwrite previous one.~~ - FIXED,
+13. Necessary to refresh data (by dedicated button) first, before using every Vaadin view layout.